Javatpoint Logo

 Uses

 Softwood tree species such as cedar, pine, hemlock, and spruce are used to make houses and furnishings.
-Rough timber, which includes ash, oak, cherry, redwood, and maple, requires a bit more shaping.
+Rough timber, including ash, oak, cherry, redwood, and maple, requires more shaping.
 Trees are also milled for plywood and crushed and pulped for paper.

 Large trees with spreading branches are good for providing shade, lowering heating expenditures when planted near your home, cooling areas on the lawn, and sheltering smaller plants.
 Shade trees include maple, ash, northern catalpa, honey locust, sweetgum, Kentucky coffee tree, sycamore, tulip, linden, oak, and elm species.
 Shade trees also provide attraction to the scene.